roopam100/cp4i-ipost-cpc-pot/index.md

 |---------------------------------------|-----------------------------------------------------------------------------|
 | [Environment Overview](Setup/index.md)     | This covers an overview of the lab environment and setup.
 |---------------------------------------|-----------------------------------------------------------------------------|
-| [API Management](APIC-labs/ReadMe.md)          | This section you will explore an API Management platform for use in the API Economy.
+| [API Management](APIC-labs/ReadMe.md)          | This section you will explore an API Management platform for use in your API Economy.
 IBM API Connect enables users to create, assemble, manage, secure and socialize APIs
 |---------------------------------------|-----------------------------------------------------------------------------|
 | [Integration Experinces](Integration/index.md)         | This section you will explorer key capabilities using both the ACE Toolkit and ACE Designer to build integrations solutions.
 When creating APIs you will also import them into APIC.
 |---------------------------------------|-----------------------------------------------------------------------------|